JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.5.1 - 18/05/2021
+- Added .spread command.
+See documentation for more details.
+- Added .file command.
+See documentation for more detauls.
+- Added .iv command.
+See documentation for more details.
+- Fixed a bug where .neb value was not being read properly
+- Fixed a bug where pulse source type was outputting incorrect number of pulses.
+- Fixed a bug where custom waveform was not allowing cubic interpolation method.
+- Code cleanup.

 ### v2.5 - 05/03/2021
 - Phase mode is now the standard analysis mode.
 Produces the exact same results as voltage.
 - Trapezoidal method has been replaced by superior 2nd order Gear method.